6 Reasons Why Golfers Struggle With Back Pain - Part 1

 This article is co-written with Marnus Marais.
 Since 2011, Marnus has worked with some of the world’s best players on both the PGA Tour and European Tour, helping them to maintain optimal health and peak physical performance.
 His current stable of players includes Dustin Johnson, Patrick Cantlay, and Louis Oosthuizen, amongst others

-You find more information on Marnus and his work at marnusmarais.com
+You can find more information on Marnus and his work at marnusmarais.com

 Back pain is by far the most common complaint among regular golfers.
 It is estimated that up to 35 percent of amateur golfers endure lower back injuries.
 And in our experience working with tour players, the prevalence is even higher in the professional ranks!